ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 layout: post
 title: "Efficient algorithm to check dates overlap"
 modified: 2019-04-07 00:41:06 +0300
-description: "Need for coming up with an efficient algorithm checks a date range overlapping with some denoted set of date ranges?
-This article explains how to solve this problem with an efficient approach."
+description: "Do you need an efficient algorithm that checks a date range overlapping with some denoted set of date ranges?
+This article explains how to solve this problem with a subtle approach."
 tags: [postgresql, sql, ruby, rails, active_record]
 comments: true
 share: true